Vyral/brad-cohen/_posts/2020-01-13-4-predictions-for-the-2020-real-estate-market.md

 youtube_code: BsxwIf8I1KI
 ---

-{% include youtube.html %}<center>Today I’m sharing what respected authorities like the National Association or Realtors and the Mortgage Bankers Association are predicting for 2020.</center>
+{% include youtube.html %}

+<center>Today I&rsquo;m sharing what respected authorities like the National Association or Realtors and the Mortgage Bankers Association are predicting for 2020.</center>

+&nbsp;

 On the tail of an interesting 2019, I’m going to give a forecast for the real estate market in 2020.
 Here’s what experts are predicting:&nbsp;